* BofA, Goldman Sachs slip after quarterly results

 * Futures down: Dow 20 pts, S&P 2.75 pts, Nasdaq 10.25 pts (Adds details, comment, updates prices)

 July 18 (Reuters) - U.S. stocks looked set to open slightly lower on Tuesday, weighed down by earnings reports from some big names and concerns over President Donald Trump's ability to push through his pro-growth policies.

 Shares of Bank of America slipped 0.3 percent, while Goldman Sachs was down 1.2 percent after reporting quarterly results.

 Last week, shares of JPMorgan, Wells Fargo and Citigroup had taken a beating after their quarterly results and forecasts failed to excite investors.

-The failure of the bill spelled uncertainty for President Donald Trump's agenda of tax reform and an infrastructure overhaul, leaving the president without any major legislative accomplishments six months into his tenure.
+The healthcare bill failure spelled uncertainty for President Donald Trump's agenda of tax reform and an infrastructure overhaul, leaving the president without any major legislative accomplishments six months into his tenure.

-News about the bill's collapse sent the U.S. dollar to a 10-month low against a basket of major currencies.
+News on the healthcare bill sent the U.S. dollar to a 10-month low against a basket of major currencies.

-The market will be keeping a close eye on corporate results to see if high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.
+As the earnings season gets under way, the market will be keeping a close eye on corporate results to see if the high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.